ocurrent/obuilder/README.md

 - In `(copy (excludes ...) ...)` the excludes part is ignored.
   You will need to ensure you have a suitable `.dockerignore` file instead.

-- If you want to include caches, use `--buildkit` to output in the extended BuildKit syntax.
+- If you want to include caches or to use secrets, use `--buildkit` to output in the extended BuildKit syntax.

 - All `(network ...)` fields are ignored, as Docker does not allow per-step control of networking.